-Students of color are vulnerable within our public school system, not because having black or brown skin is a defect, but because of the insidious implicit bias throughout our public education system.
-SBE will work collaboratively with the Legislature, Charter School Commission, Spokane Public Schools, and the Office of Superintendent of Public Instruction in an effort to identify better terminology to recommend the Legislature use to replace "at risk."
+While race is not included on this list of risk factors, some of these descriptors could be construed as inappropriate proxies for race.
+Students of color are vulnerable within our public school system - not because having black or brown skin is a defect, and not because of a legitimate correlation between race and special education, discipline, under-representation in gifted programs, etc. - but because of the implicit racial bias that exists in the public education system.
+"Systemically underserved" may be more suitable verbiage.
+If the legislature takes the Charter School Act under review, SBE would recommend reconsidering the "at risk" language and would work collaboratively with the legislature, the Educational Opportunity Gap Oversight and Accountability Committee, the Charter School Commission, district charter authorizers, and the Office of Superintendent of Public Instruction in an effort to identify better terminology to recommend the Legislature use to replace "at risk."

-During the current fiscal/school year, SBE will continue to analyze charter public school performance data and will convene and lead a small workgroup to address the potential changes identified herein, namely different language to replace "at risk," the authorizer funding structure and charter school funding model.
+During the current fiscal/school year, SBE will continue to collect and analyze data related to charter public schools and the potential changes identified herein.